-Christi Small has been an active part of the Waldorf School since 2002 when her daughters began their Waldorf Education.
+Christi Small, Vice President, has been an active part of the Waldorf School since 2002 when her daughters began their Waldorf Education.
 She has served as Class Parent, Parent Council Chair, Annual Giving Coordinator, Hands & Heart Parent Volunteer Coordinator and a member of the Board of Trustees.
 Professionally, Christi ran a Personal Training business before moving to the valley in 2002.
 Currently she is a fitness instructor in Carbondale. she holds a MS degree in Exercise Physiology.

 Ex Officio Members

-Carla Beebe Comey, Faculty Administrator has been with WSRF since 2001.
+Carla Beebe Comey, Faculty Administrator, has been with WSRF since 2001.
 In addition to teaching eurythmy, she has also served as a math teacher and a class teacher.
 She helped to found the Pedagogical Council and has served on many other committees at the school and in the national Waldorf movement.
 She is currently in her 30th year of involvement with Waldorf Education.

-Larry Smith, Business Administrator has been involved with WSRF since 2007.
+Larry Smith, Business Administrator, has been involved with WSRF since 2007.
 Each of his children began in the pre- school program; his son is now in second grade, his daughter in first grade.
 Larry now serves as the school’s full-time Business Administrator.
 His previous experience includes work in banking, personal finance, sales and management.